-Anyway, it’s a very old recipe that dates back at least as far as the 1800s, and probably a century or two before that.
-There’s a very good reason that creme brulee has stuck around so long, and can still be found on the menu at ritzy restaurants the world over: it’s flippin’ delicious. 😋
+Creme Brulee is a classic recipe that dates back at least as far as the 1800s.
+There’s a very good reason that it has stuck around so long and can still be found on the menu at restaurants worldwide: it’s flippin’ delicious!

 - Heavy Cream: I like using heavy cream for extra-rich creme brulee, but you can also use half and half.

 - Vanilla: Pure vanilla extract is my go-to.
 You could also use one vanilla bean, split in half – just make sure to remove it before baking.

 - Sugar: You’ll need a bit of sugar to sweeten the custard and to make the crunchy sugary topping.